JRR3/toomanycells/README.md

 [too-many-cells](https://gregoryschwartz.github.io/too-many-cells/)
 (à la Haskell).
 So you need to have it installed.
-If you work within the cluster of your organization, maybe it has already been installed and you could loaded as follows.
+If you work within the cluster of your organization, maybe it has already been installed, and you could load it as follows.
    ```
    module add too-many-cells
    ```